Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 • !

-Your current visa does NOT have a 'No Further Stay' condition (8503 or 8534) attached — if it does, you may still apply but cannot do so via the standard online process
+Your current visa does not have a 'No Further Stay' condition (8503 or 8534) — if it does, you may not be able to apply via the standard process

-• You have NOT previously held a Subclass 485 or Subclass 476 visa as a primary applicant — if you have, you cannot be granted this visa again as primary applicant
+• You have not previously held a Subclass 485 or 476 as a primary applicant — if you have, you cannot be granted this visa again as primary applicant

 How Much Does the 485 Visa Cost?